-- → Launch an ambitious European programme to better measure the impact of "social tech" compared to "classic tech", to be able to integrate ESG considerations in terms of the cost to public finances and the impact on well-being and democratic balances.
-To do this, it is also necessary to be able to measure the long-term impact of the digital transition in terms of effectiveness and efficiency for organisations and their socio-economic models, as well as the impact of the digitisation of their services of general interest in terms of the public economy (e.g.: better reintegration of the public into employment, lower school failure rate, savings in public health or assistance to individuals, etc.) - → Create public and/or public/private funding frameworks, adapted to the business models of Social Economy organisations, to support the development of skills and infrastructure of "peer-to-peer" ecosystems (digital commons) between SSE and digital economy organisations, conditioned to an open, democratic and cooperative functioning where distributed value rewards the generation of value for the community and the management of the common infrastructure - → In order to scale up and facilitate funding, strengthen European regulations to finally create European legal statutes for the SSE, in particular by bringing to fruition the aborted projects for a European mutual society statute and a European foundation statute, to be brought closer to the governance infrastructure mentioned by Michel Bauwens and Vasilis Kostakis as an "association for social benefit" (role played today by the Mozilla Foundation, the Wikimedia Foundation, the OPen Street Maps associations, etc.) - → Capitalise on the potential savings generated by the pooling of resources authorised by the "Commons" to reinvest in "Social Tech" via a European Foundation.
-Thus, the Commission could promote projects, joint investments and incentives for cooperation in technologies between the SSE, innovative SMEs and public authorities: creation of "commons", open databases, shared technological services with a strong social and/or environmental utility;
+- → Launch an ambitious European programme to better measure the impact of "social tech" compared to "classic tech", to be able to integrate ESG logic in terms of cost for public finances and impact on well-being and democratic balances.
+To do this, we must also be able to measure the long-term impact of the digital transition in terms of effectiveness and efficiency for organizations and their socio-economic models, as well as the impact of the digitization of their general interest services in terms of the public economy (e.g., better reintegration of the public into employment, lower school failure rates, savings in public health or assistance to individuals, etc.) - → Create public and/or public/private funding frameworks, adapted to the economic models of Social Economy organisations, to support the development of skills and infrastructures of "peer-to-peer" ecosystems (digital commons) between SSE and digital economy organisations, conditioned to an open, democratic and cooperative functioning where the distributed value rewards the generation of value for the community and the management of the common infrastructure. - → In order to scale up and facilitate funding, strengthen European regulations to finally create European legal statutes for the SSE, in particular by bringing to fruition the aborted projects for a European mutual society statute and a European foundation statute, to be brought closer to the governance infrastructure mentioned by Michel Bauwens and Vasilis Kostakis as an "association for social benefit" (a role played today by the Mozilla Foundation, the Wikimedia Foundation, the OPen Street Maps associations, etc.)

-&lt;sup>11 Communication from the Commission to the European Parliament, the Council, the European Economic and Social Committee and the Committee of the Regions - White Paper on services of general interest /\ COM/2004/0374 final \/ Opinion of the European Social and Economic Committee on the proposal for a European Foundation Statute of the European Commission, INT/645-EESC-2012-1211
+11 Communication from the Commission to the European Parliament, the Council, the European Economic and Social Committee and the Committee of the Regions - White Paper on services of general interest / COM/2004/0374 final / 12 Opinion of the European Social and Economic Committee on the proposal for a European Foundation Statute of the European Commission, INT/645-EESC-2012-1211